Continuous Hacking to our technology | Fluid Attacks Help

 Additionally, we run a bug bounty program to ensure the highest security and privacy of our websites.
 Everyone is eligible to participate in the bug bounty program, and people is encouraged to find and responsibly report vulnerabilities through a monetary award based on the impact of the vulnerability.

-1. Researcher submits a report through any of the channels mentioned above.
+1. Researcher submits a report through help@fluidattacks.com.

 2. A Response Team is assigned, based on availability and the knowledge-set.

-3. Response Team responds to Researcher. and makes inquiries to satisfy any needed information and confirm if the report is indeed a vulnerability.
+3. Response Team responds to Researcher and makes inquiries to satisfy any needed information and confirm if the report is indeed a vulnerability.
 If it is not a vulnerability, the Response Team communicates to Researcher why.

 4. A severity of the vulnerability is established based on its CVSS score.